-Weddings in church are currently not able to go ahead except in exceptional circumstances which are listed on the Government website.
+Weddings in church are able to go ahead in exceptional circumstances which are listed on the Government website.

 It’s great that you are thinking about getting married in church: we believe God has given human beings the gift of marriage so that a man and a woman can be united physically, mentally and spiritually.
 One author says this: “God’s mathematics are strange and beautiful, because when it comes to marriage (and sex for that matter), one plus one equals one:

 ‘A man will leave his father and mother and be united to his wife, and they will become one flesh.’ – The Bible book of Genesis, chapter 2, verse 24.”

 Marriage provides a safe, stable environment for real enjoyment and commitment to each other and to children, if and when they come along.
 So as a church, we very much want to encourage you in your wish to get married in church.

 There are some legal considerations we have to mention, if you are to be married at St James’s, Bramley: